CoursesCourses for the English Major

 Senior Seminars

 Senior seminars are not typically offered during Summer Sessions.
-Summer 2025 degree candidates in need of a seminar should contact the English undergraduate advising office ASAP about seminar credit.
+Limited seats may be available via a multiple-listing with Asian American Studies.
+Summer 2026 degree candidates in need of a seminar should contact the English undergraduate advising office ASAP about seminar credit.